Kamlin-MD/UNET-Echocardiography-ROI-segmentation/paper/paper.md

 EchoROI should be treated as a preprocessing and de-identification *aid* rather than a guarantee of complete PHI removal.
 Masking may fail for atypical layouts, low contrast, extreme zoom, handheld/POCUS devices, or when identifiers overlap or traverse the scan sector.

+EchoROI is designed primarily for sector-shaped echocardiography views (most commonly phased-array probes).
+Curved-probe acquisitions may be approximated by a virtual-apex (triangular) sector mask, which can introduce boundary error near the probe face.
+Linear-probe (rectangular) ultrasound layouts were not included in training and are not expected to perform reliably.

 Because PHI can appear inside the ROI, users should apply human-in-the-loop review and follow local governance procedures before external sharing of derived images or cine loops.

 <!-- FIGURE 4 (placeholder) — Failure cases and safety checks
      Show 3--4 representative failure modes: